PIC4SeR/MPOSE2021_Dataset/README.md

     * POSE data is available in the "dataset_path"/pose folder.

 ## 3. Refine RGB and POSE data and finalise dataset
-1. Refines generated RGB and POSE:
+1. Refine generated RGB and POSE:
     * `python refine_dataset.py`

 NOTE: This procedure applies the following transformations: